windson/HDInsight-TopN-Reviews-MapReduce/README.md

 -mapper with the name of the executable of mapper process.

 -reducer takes the name of the executable of reducer process.
-Note that here we are also passing integer arguemnt 3 to get top 3 Products in every category
+Note that here we are also passing integer arguemnt 3 to get top 3 Products in every category.
+If not argument passed then default N value will be taken as 3

 -input is the location of the data to be processed.